 Phytoplankton are protists that photosynthesize using sunlight and CO2 to obtain energy and produce organic matter.
 But there are phytoplankton that ingest other microorganisms in addition to photosynthesizing.
 These organisms can capture and digest prey including bacteria, cyanobacteria and other algae.
 Because they have the ability to obtain energy and materials at two trophic levels (i.e., they “mix” plant and animal nutrition in the same organism), they are often called “mixotrophic” as opposed to phototrophic (plant) or heterotrophic (animal).
 While the existence of mixotrophs has been known for over 100 years, relatively little was understood about their abundance or ecological impact until much more recently.
 This lack of information is being remedied as many scientists throughout the world have begun to reconsider this phenomenon during the last 20 years.

 NSF funding to myself and co-PI Rebecca Gast of Woods Hole Oceanographic Institution has allowed us to investigate mixotrophy in plankton from the Antarctic and Arctic environments.
 Recently we documented wide-spread occurrence of mixotrophy in the Ross Sea, Antarctica and also in the Arctic (see below).
 We will continue studying an Antarctic dinoflagellate that ingests phytoplankton and retains functional chloroplasts (kleptoplasty), a somewhat different alternative nutritional strategy.
-We are also investigating the ecological impact of mixotrophs in a changing Arctic climate.
+We also investigated the ecological impact of mixotrophs in a changing Arctic climate.
 Our current funding from the National Science Foundation is to study mixotrophs along the Western Antarctic Peninsula – south of Chile – as opposed to south of New Zealand in the Ross Sea.

 In collaboration with co-workers, I previously explored the distribution, relative abundance, and feeding abilities of planktonic mixotrophs in lakes and the ocean.
 We also examined physiological attributes of isolated species in laboratory experiments.
 Mixotrophy may afford algae with some advantages (relative to purely phototrophic or purely heterotrophic protists of similar size) in particular environmental situations.
 Specifically, mixotrophs’ ability to exploit two different forms of nutrition (phototrophy and heterotrophy) may allow them to cope with energy or nutrient limitation in nature.
 For example, most algae rely on the uptake of dissolved nutrients such as ammonia and phosphate to obtain sufficient nitrogen and phosphorus for growth.
 Mixotrophic algae may be able to obtain these elements by consuming prey and using the nitrogen and phosphorus from the digested prey (see selected references below).
 Other specific nutritional needs (vitamins, lipids) may also be gained via ingested prey.